-Official statistics showed that tourist arrivals in July 2016 fell by 41.9 per cent compared to the same month in 2015.
+Official statistics showed that the number of tourist arrivals had decreased by 41.9 per cent in July 2016, compared to the same month in 2015.
 Tourist companies experienced a 20 per cent drop in reservations in 2016 and have seen a staggering 75 per cent drop overall since 2011.

-Russian visits to Egypt dropped by 60 per cent, British visits by 17.5 per cent and German visits by 10.4 per cent in 2017.
+The number of Russian visitors to Egypt dropped with 60 per cent; 17.5 per cent less British tourists visited the country and the number of German tourists decreased with 10.4 per cent in 2017.
 However, Hurghada began receiving many foreign visitors who stopped travelling to Sinai.
 The tourism crisis forced hotel and tourist establishments to lay off 720,000 workers out of a total of 800,000 workers (90 per cent) in 2016 and 2017.

 Tourism revenues reached only $500 million in the first quarter of 2016, a 66 per cent decrease compared to 2015, due to Russia’s withdrawal from the tourism market, which accounts for more than 40 per cent of the incoming tourism volume to Egypt, according to the State Information Service website.

-By the fourth quarter of the 2016/2017 fiscal year, tourism revenues had risen to $1.5 billion, according to a Bloomberg report based on CBE data.
+By the fourth quarter of the 2016/2017 fiscal year, tourism revenues had risen to $1.5 billion, according to a Bloomberg report based on data provided by the Central Bank of Egypt.
 Despite the recovery of the sector, revenues are still far below the $11.6 billion generated in the 2009/2010 fiscal year.